 Comments and rewrites

 As mentioned in the introduction, AC6 lacks pitch angle resolution that would al low it to easy differentiate between drifting and precipitating curtain electrons.
-Fortunately we can use the South Atlantic Anomaly (SAA) and AC6’s location in LEO to dif ferentiate between the two possibilities.
+To differentiate between these two possibilities we use a region of the earth’s magnetic field known as the South Atlantic Anomaly (SAA).